ktosiek/ansible-supervisord/README.md

 One warning though - if you use supervisorctl with state=started just after reloaading/restarting supervisord it might throw strange looking errors like ``ERROR (already started)``.

-This looks like a bug in supervisorctl module, for a workaround see _vagrant/playbook.yml
+This is a bug in supervisorctl module, for a workaround see _vagrant/playbook.yml Proposed fix to this bug is here: https://github.com/ansible/ansible/pull/7980

-TODO: link to a bug report
-TODO: shortcut for this

 Example Playbook